MPI-Dortmund/tomotwin-cryoet/docs/tutorials/tut02_cluster.rst

     All potential targets are listed and labeled candidates table.
 Right click on a row allow to :guilabel:`Delete` the candidate or by pressing :guilabel:`Show` to restore the UMAP selection.

-Finally, we can save the the corresponding labels to disk by pressing :guilabel:`Save candidates`
+Finally, we can save the the corresponding labels to disk by pressing :guilabel:`Save candidates`.
+Select a folder and write the candidate to disk.
+The folder will contain several files:

+- :file:`cluster_targets.temb`: This file you will use in the next steps.
+It contains the medoid embedding for each cluster.
+- :file:`embeddings_CLUSTER_LABEL.temb`: One file per cluster.
+It contains all embeddings that are part of this cluster.
+- :file:`medoid_CLUSTER_LABEL.coords`: The coordinates of the cluster center (medoid).
+It the same what you get when you click :guilabel:`Show target`

 .. admonition:: **Check out the video demo of selecting clusters**